Welcome!

 Dancers on the Plaza at Adams Morgan Day, 1982.
 (Photo by Nancy Shia)

-KCA and AMRD are represented by Adams Morgan attorney Paul Zuckerberg and attorney Cynthia Pols, a KCA member.
+KCA and AMRD are represented by attorneys Amanda Fox Perry and Cynthia Pols, a KCA member.
 Both have worked on the case pro bono.

 The Plaza and bank building at 18th Street and Columbia Road opened in 1979, after then-owner Perpetual Bank promised Adams Morgan residents it wouldn’t engage in discriminatory lending practices and would build a plaza for public use in front of the proposed bank.